timmcginley/41936/Subjects/PM-ICT/index.md

 # PM/ICT

 ![image](https://github.com/user-attachments/assets/6dcc98ea-5000-4d5d-a29d-cc650d66972c)
+Chief Consultant: Jan Karlshøj

-**The project manager in 2025 is management with a small m.
-The aim of the course is to support the whole design team to collaborate and gain confidence in innovating,  design decisions.
+**The aim of the course is to support the whole design team to collaborate and gain confidence in innovating, design decisions.
 The role of PM is therfore to:**
 * Define their professional values and build a team that reflects these
-* Remove barriers to collaboration and
+* Remove barriers to collaboration
+* Ensure communication and compromise amongst disciplines as 1/3 of the assessment is integration
 * Align information processes in the team and support OpenBIM tools processes and standards
 * Ensure project deliverables are created and submitted on time
 * Apply and reflect on different strategies to support their team
-* Track the KPIs and Design Management Scheme to guide and encourage their team
+* Track the KPIs to guide and encourage their team
 * Clearly communicate and adapt their style of management to balance the needs of the team and the project.
 * Respond to requests and any changes communicated to them in writing by the client at any point in the project.

-According to “Description of Services for Building and Landscape 2018”: 2.2 ICT management -  In respect of agreed digital design work, the ICT manager is responsible for coordinating any digital cooperation between the consultants, design contractors, the client and any authorities together with the design manager.
+According to “Description of Services for Building and Landscape 2018”: *2.2 ICT management -  In respect of agreed digital design work, the ICT manager is responsible for coordinating any digital cooperation between the consultants, design contractors, the client and any authorities together with the design manager.
 The digital design cooperation is organized based on the ICT specification of the consultancy agreement.
-If no ICT specification has been prepared, the ICT manager will organize the digital cooperation together with the consultants.
+If no ICT specification has been prepared, the ICT manager will organize the digital cooperation together with the consultants.*

-Chief Consultant: Jan Karlshøj

 ## Requirements